kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 ---

-## Dependency Conflict Resolution
+### 5.9 Dependency Conflict Resolution

-### How Maven Resolves Conflicts
+#### How Maven Resolves Conflicts

 Maven uses **"nearest definition wins"**:

 - The dependency closest to your project in the tree is selected
 - Other versions are ignored

 ---

-### Best Practices to Avoid Conflicts
+#### Best Practices to Avoid Conflicts

 - Use **dependencyManagement** to enforce versions
 - Use **BOMs** (e.g. Spring Boot)
 - Avoid mixing multiple versions of the same library
 - Use **exclusions** to remove conflicting dependencies
 - Regularly scan dependencies (Snyk, OWASP, etc.)

 ---

-### DevOps Insight
+#### DevOps Insight

 Dependency management directly impacts:

 - build stability
 - security (vulnerabilities)
 - reproducibility across environments

 Poor dependency control = unstable builds + production risks

 ---

-## Plugins and Plugin Management (Execution Layer)
+## 06 · Plugins, Lifecycle & Distribution

-### What are plugins?
+### 6.1 What are Plugins?

 Plugins are the execution layer of Maven.
 They are responsible for performing actual build tasks such as compiling source code, running tests, packaging artifacts, and generating reports.
 Instead of Maven doing the work itself, it delegates these operations to plugins.

 For example:
 - maven-compiler-plugin → compiles Java code into bytecode
 - maven-surefire-plugin → runs unit tests before packaging

+---

-### Plugin structure
+### 6.2 Plugin Structure

 ```xml
 <build>